coreBOS/coreBOSDocumentation/user/pages/05.configuration-tools/10.workflow/11.workflow_stepbystep/item.md

     tag:
         - howto
 ---
----

 The Workflow module provides a number of options to trigger actions based on events in the application or time based events.

 To configure a workflow for a module enter the application as an admin user, go to the *Settings* page and click on the *Workflows* link (this can be found under the *Other Settings* block)

 ![](step1mw.png?width=80%)

 This will bring up the list of all defined workflows (by default all workflows are listed).

 You can see all the available workflow for any particular module using the *Select Module* dropdown on the page.

 ![](step2mw.png?width=80%)

 The Workflow extension provides options to

-    *create a new workflow
+- create a new workflow
-    *edit an existing workflow
+- edit an existing workflow
-    *delete an existing workflow
+- delete an existing workflow

 Create Workflow
 ---------------

 Click on the *New Workflow* button.
 A popup will appear listing the available modules.

 ![](step3mw.png?width=80%)

 Select a module and click *Create*.
 You will be taken to an edit page for the workflow.

 Add a Description for the workflow.
 You can specify here [when the workflow should run](../10.workflow_launch_conditions).

 ![](step4mw.png?width=80%)

 You can [add more conditions](../08.workflow_conditions) by clicking the *New Condition* button.

 ![](step5mw.png?width=80%)

 Click the 'Save' Button to save the new workflow.

 Once you have saved the workflow, you will be presented with a screen where you can add the tasks for the workflow.
 These task(s) will be executed once the workflow conditions are satisfied.

 ![](step6mw.png?width=80%)

 Create tasks
 ------------

 Click on the *New Task* button to add a new task.
 You will get a popup to select the type of task you can create.
 There are multiple types of tasks, among which you may find:

     *//Send Email// task which can be used to send emails *//Invoke custom function// task which will call certain specific methods on the entity objects.